roadtocode4u/spaceship/docs/icp/15-inline-external-and-internal-css/15-inline-external-and-internal-css.md

 ---
-title: There are three ways to add CSS
+title: Three ways to add CSS
-description: "There are three ways to add CSS"
+description: Inline, Internal and External CSS
 hide_table_of_contents: true
 ---
 # There are three ways to add CSS